NagusameCS/IVY/privacy.md

     -  Device or browser information
   - You can use the entire site anonymously.
   - We do employ anonymous viewer tracking of total site access.
-    -  This is done via contacting a ["counter" rest API](https://ivystudy.org/api) upon a view to the site, it only increments a number and no other data is stored or transmitted.
+    -  This is done via contacting a ['counter' rest API](https://ivystudy.org/api) upon a view to the site, it only increments a number and no other data is stored or transmitted.
 This is all done in house and is a simple fetch() command.

 ---